suffolklibraries/sljekyll/_recurrents/brandon-circle-coffee-morning.md

 ---
 recurrent-title: "Brandon Circle coffee morning: for over 50s"
-recurrent-day: third Monday of the month
+recurrent-day: third Monday of the month.
+No session in August.
 recurrent-times: 1030-1200
 recurrent-location: brandon-library
 recurrent-location-display-name: Brandon Library